 Intensive Evening Program

-St. Vincent's chemical dependency programs offers medication-assisted treatment to support the recovery process.
-In conjunction with participation in a counseling program, medications such as suboxone and naltrexone have been shown to reduce the euphoric effects of opioids such as heroin, to reduce cravings and to ease or eliminate withdrawal symptoms.
-Click here
+St. Vincent's chemical dependency programs offer a full range of medication-assisted treatment to support the recovery process.
+In conjunction with participation in a counseling program, medications such as Vivitrol, Suboxone and naltrexone, along with certain others, have been shown to reduce cravings, ease or eliminate withdrawal symptoms and improve outcomes for patients.

 for information about opioid treatment services in Brooklyn and Queens.